exadel-inc/esl/src/plugins/snippets-list/README.md

 **UIPSnippetsList** - custom element to display a list of available snippets.

-**UiPSnippetsList** observes UIPModel snippets changes and updates the list of available snippets.
+**UIPSnippetsList** observes UIPModel snippets changes and updates the list of available snippets.
 Component supports active snippet item marker and snippet selection by click.
 More details can be found in [UIP Snippets](src/plugins/snippets/README.md) section.